 If you get past all those hurdles, you can get away with some impressive lifting action.
 (We used a 10 ft ladder to find a good anchor point)

-A slightly more consistent way to get weight off your wheels is to build your own ramp.
-This technique is easier than it sounds and all you need are two logs or a log and a rock.
+A slightly more consistent way to get weight off of your wheels is to build your own ramp.
+This technique is easier than it sounds - and all you need are two logs or a log and a rock.

 Lay one log on top of the other in a ‘T’ shape, then drive up the ramp so that your skid plate—not your suspension—rests on the inclined log.
 Throw your brakes on, chock your wheels, and you’re ready to get to changing.